amartinsec/BadBird-C2/README.md

 ### Features coming soon

 - log
-  - Logs everything to a .txt file
+  - Logs everything to a .txt file stored within the loot dir
 - connect
   - Connects to a listening implant
 - upload